Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 Device Files

-Files in /dev represent kernel interfaces, backed by driver code rather than disk storage.
-The important ones:
+Files in /dev represent kernel interfaces backed by driver code rather than disk storage.
+A few common examples show why file type checks count:

-/dev/null discards all writes and returns EOF immediately on reads.
-Safe with any operation. fs.readFile('/dev/null') returns an empty buffer.
+/dev/null discards all writes and returns EOF immediately on reads. fs.readFile('/dev/null') returns an empty buffer.
 Writes succeed instantly and the data goes nowhere.
-Commonly used as a data sink in shell pipelines.
+It is commonly used as a data sink in shell pipelines.

 /dev/urandom produces an infinite stream of cryptographically random bytes from the kernel's CSPRNG (Cryptographically Secure Pseudo-Random Number Generator).
 The stream never ends.
-There's no EOF.
-So fs.readFile('/dev/urandom') keeps reading, allocating more memory for each chunk, until your process runs out of heap and crashes.
-This is one of the most common gotchas when building tools that process arbitrary file paths.
+There is no EOF, so fs.readFile('/dev/urandom') can keep reading and allocating memory until the process exhausts memory or hits implementation limits.
+Tools that accept arbitrary paths should reject infinite character devices or read them with explicit byte limits.

 You must use fixed-size reads: